-UWB operates with very low risk of causing interference to other services, due to the extremely low transmit power levels, low activity factors, and other technical characteristics, which support high spectral reuse factors and effective sharing on the spectrum.
-IEEE 802.11 technologies make use of back-off mechanisms to ensure that a channel is clear before attempting transmission.

-The increasing demands for wireless spectrum should also be met by introducing flexibility into the use of lightly used spectrum.
-This includes spectrum that is being used sparsely on a geographic basis (i.e., only used in certain specific locations) or temporally.

-A solid vision for social and economic development through flexible spectrum management
+A vision for social and economic development through flexible spectrum management

-Technologies which are designed to use license-exempt or shared spectrum have made a tremendous positive impact on the world and will continue to benefit humanity profoundly in the years to come.
-In heavily regulated environments such as spectrum management, these benefits can only be realized with a solid vision from regulators and governments to include as many users and entities as possible in a technical environment that provides a maximal amount of flexibility for those users and entities.
+Technologies designed to use license-exempt or shared spectrum have made a tremendous positive impact on the world and will continue to benefit humanity profoundly in the years to come.
+In heavily regulated environments such as spectrum management, these benefits can only be realized with a vision from regulators and governments to include as many users and entities as possible in a technical environment that provides a maximal amount of flexibility for those users and entities.

-How can I find more information?
-For more comprehensive information on specific use-cases and applications of IEEE 802 wireless technologies in the field, many industry consortia and business organisations exist that develop and describe deployment scenarios.
-Depending on your interest, you may wish to seek further information on IEEE 802 wireless technologies by consulting either of the following organisations:
+The IEEE-SA has an important role to play in the development of intelligent spectrum allocation and management based upon transparent, standardized rules that also account for incumbent users.